saarahsk/ecs150-p1/REPORT.md

 We tested mostly manually by trying to run different commands with the shell.
 We weren't able to get the test script working unfortunately.

+We used a lot of resources to finish this program.
+The main resources were from stack overflow which explained how to use a lot of the system calls we made.
+We also used the lecture slides a lot to reference the sample code that was provided in them.